pyload/pyload/docs/plugins/base_plugin.rst

 For localization pyLoad supports gettext [3]_, to mark strings for translation surround them with ``_("...")``.

-You don't need to subclass :class:`Base <pyload.plugins.base.Base>` directly, but the intermediate type according to your plugin.
+You do not need to subclass :class:`Base <pyload.plugins.base.Base>` directly, but the intermediate type according to your plugin.
 As an example we choose a hoster plugin, but the same is true for all plugin types.